umarhassan-mitodl/21h.153j-spring-2006/content/pages/study-materials.md

 The information in this section was compiled by the humanities librarians of MIT Libraries.

 Please see a reference librarian.
-You may also consult the MIT libraries {{% resource_link "49396932-0c5b-4d7b-a887-0a94647529b1" "Information Navigator: A self-help guide to quailty information" %}}.
+You may also consult the MIT libraries [Information Navigator: A self-help guide to quailty information](http://libraries.mit.edu/multi/research-guides.html).

 Journals
 --------